deruelle/mobicents/README.txt

 4. Execute "mvn install" in the directory where this README file is located

 5. After a successful build the modules are installed in the server at JBOSS_HOME.
 Individual artifacts are available in the target directory for each module.
-The ECLIPSE project files are also generated.

 Adding mobicents to Eclipse